-The best hunting horse used to have the head of a Duchess and the bottom of a cook.
-Does the maxim still hold?
+Does the maxim still hold that the best hunting horse used to have the head of a Duchess and the bottom of a cook?

-In the London flat where I occasionally stay, I am lucky enough to be able to drink my morning coffee looking at a watercolour by Lionel Edwards of two of the best hunting horses, a grey and a bay, jumping a hairy-looking place with hounds far away in the distance.
-I am especially fond of the grey, who is being ridden on a long rein and is obviously both taking care and looking ahead to where hounds are running.
+A watercolour by Lionel Edwards depicts two of the best hunting horses, a grey and a bay, jumping a hairy-looking place with hounds far away in the distance.
+The grey is being ridden on a long rein and is obviously both taking care and looking ahead to where hounds are running.
 His big, intelligent ears are pricked, his eyes wide open.
 The bay has already landed well out and is about to gallop away.
 The rider has plenty in front of him, so reassuring when you land over a big fence.
 You can clearly see the horse’s strong hindquarters and his nice, short back.
 He has plenty of bone but is athletic, neat and not too big.
 There’s no way of telling which pack these two are out with or who they are but, whatever their breeding or their long-forgotten names, they are the type, the best hunting horse, through and through.

-The best hunting horse needs to be just that, bred for the job, ideally three-quarter bred with the rest Irish Draught, and 16hh-17hh with plenty of bone and heart room, a good shoulder, a short back and legs, a large engine behind and enough of a front to make you feel safe.
+The best hunting horse needs to be bred for the job, ideally three-quarter bred with the rest Irish Draught with plenty of bone and heart room, a good shoulder, a short back and legs, a large engine behind and enough of a front to make you feel safe.
 And, of course, good feet.
-No hoof, no horse.
+No hoof, no horse is absolutely true.

 He or she should have the scope to keep up with hounds over any country, clear hedges with the ditch towards and find a fifth leg if there is a drop on the landing side, as well as the toughness to handle long days, the intelligence to cope with uneven ground such as furrow or moorland.
 They mustn’t kick and you should be able to open and shut gates and queue if need be.

-However, what constitutes the best hunting horse today isn’t what it was in the days of “seas of grass”.
-What is needed now is an all-terrain vehicle – handy, hardy, economical and suited to its job.
-Show hunters, glorious as they look in the summer, have diverged from the actual animal on which most people will follow hounds, much as show dogs (even those of working breeds) differ from real working dogs.
-That isn’t to say that you should not look for good conformation and, of course, many lovely horses that have been shown and have won in hand do go on to make some of the best hunting horses, but very big horses who catch the judge’s eye may not be as practical as smaller, tougher individuals.
-My beau idéal as a child with the Cottesmore was the late Colonel Steven Eve who rode big, home-bred hunters fit for a Christmas card.
-He was always perfectly turned out, from the tips of his snow-white moustache to the toes of his waxed-calf top boots.
+But times have changed. what constitutes the best hunting horse today isn’t what it was in the days of “seas of grass”.
+What is needed now is an equine all-terrain vehicle – hardy, handy economical and suited to its job.
+For the most part, forget show hunters: glorious as they look in the summer, they have diverged from the actual animal on which to follow hounds.
+That isn’t to say that you should not look for good conformation – many lovely horses that have been shown and have won in hand do go on to make some of the best hunting horses.

-It has always been difficult to find a really good “made” hunter, as people rarely want to part with them.
-At the same time, some people feel that a “hunter” is a good description for an eventer or show-jumper that has not quite made the grade.
-This attitude annoys Connors, who feels that the best hunting horse is valuable in itself, needing to be brave and calm.
+People rarely want to part with a first-rate hunter, so ‘made’ horses are hard to find.
+One has to wade through numerous eventers and showjumpers that have not made the grade described as ‘hunters’.
+This attitude annoys Connors, who feels the best hunting horse is valuable in itself, needing to be brave and calm.
 “They need to be able to do everything,” she says.
-She thinks the best are those who have hunted for a couple of seasons in Ireland, particularly over rough country, scrambling over banks and ditches, so that they’ve learnt how to look after themselves.
-They may still only be five or six but have had the experience.
-She feels this practical apprenticeship, similar to nurses being trained in the ward not the lecture the-atre, is worth a great deal of schooling.
-“When we were dealing, we quickly knew what we were sitting on by cantering down the grass verge to the meet.
-If they popped the drainage ditches and looked where they were going, you knew you were in for a safe day.”
+She thinks the best are those who have hunted for a couple of seasons in Ireland, over rough country, so that they’ve learnt how to look after themselves.
+She believes this apprenticeship is worth a great deal of schooling.”

-Personal recommendation is a good thing but do beware of human nature.
 Everyone, however saintly and honest in other walks of life, will try to sell you some awful horse before giving unbiased advice.
-You should also know your limits and your country and get a horse to suit.
-In my case with the Ludlow, this is a middle-aged, coloured horse, insultingly referred to as a “pikey pony” by one of my grander neighbours.
-Unless you are intent on making a young horse yourself, manners are paramount, as is comfort – no jogging or reaching for his head.
+Buyers need to be equally honest: about their own limits and needs, and the requirements of the country.
+Unless you are intent on making a young horse yourself, manners and comfort are paramount.
+A jogging, barging horse will not make for a pleasant day.
 Ideally, if you are riding to hounds rather than just practising a branch of equestrianism, you want to be able to forget the horse and concentrate on the hounds.

-Reading old hunting books about tremendous five-mile points on old turf with never a strand of wire to be seen and hedges that have not been cut by machines, it is clear that blood horses were needed if you were going to keep up, but today you may need to jump wire, go along roads, or get on and off to open and shut impossible gates.
-Your horse may be asked to do three days a fortnight or more for a number of seasons and you may need to be able to load him into a trailer by yourself in a remote spot.
+Reading old hunting books about tremendous five-mile points on old turf with never a strand of wire to be seen and hedges that have not been cut by machines, it is clear that blood horses were needed if you were going to keep up.
+However, today you may need to jump wire, go along roads, or get on and off to open and shut impossible gates.
+Your horse may be asked to do three days a fortnight or more for a number of seasons.
+You may need to be able to load him into a trailer by yourself in a remote spot.